 The Junior League of Denver is a women’s training organization that develops civic leaders committed to improving our community.
-We are currently working to improve literacy rates in the Denver metro area for children birth through third grade.
-Founded in 1918, the League started many well-known Denver institutions including the Children’s Museum of Denver, the Mile High Transplant Bank and the Red Rocks Concert Series.
+We are currently working to improve literacy rates in the Denver metro area for children, from birth through third grade.
+Founded in 1918, the League started many well-known Denver institutions including the Children’s Museum of Denver, the Mile High Transplant Bank and the Red Rocks concerts.

 About the JLD

 The Junior League of Denver, Incorporated (founded in 1918), is an organization of women committed to promoting voluntarism, developing the potential of women, and improving communities through the effective action and leadership of trained volunteers.
 Its purpose is exclusively educational and charitable.